 San Francisco is a very liveable city in the United States, and this extends to life for its many dog residents.
 We’ve previously covered the dog-friendly places in San Francisco, from parks to restaurants, but what about tourist attractions?
 What dog-friendly sites are there to visit in San Francisco if you’re visiting with your dog?

-Luckily, I recently visited the city along with my dog, and ticked off as many things as possible.
-(Unfortunately, Alcatraz was closed the time due to bushfire haze, but dogs aren’t allowed on the island.)
+Luckily, I recently visited the city along with my dog, and ticked off as many of the sights as possible.
 So, here are my top recommendations of dog-friendly things to do in San Francisco!

 1. Visit the 16th Avenue Tiled Steps